xhy783/studyPlan-1.1/README.md

 1. **Navigate to the File Management Page**:

-    Open your web browser and go to `http://localhost:3000/model.html`.
+    Open your web browser and go to `http://localhost(or IP of aliyun server, depends on where you want to deploy this system):3000/model.html`.

 2. **Upload New Templates**: